The State of Supplement Stacking

 Methodology and citation

-Figures are derived from suppdoc.io's own structured datasets: 151 evidence-graded ingredient profiles, 143 hand-curated interaction pairs, 87 timing guides, 40 symptom-to-nutrient maps, and 20 biomarker references.
+Figures are derived from suppdoc.io's own structured datasets: 200 evidence-graded ingredient profiles, 161 hand-curated interaction pairs, 87 timing guides, 40 symptom-to-nutrient maps, and 20 biomarker references.
+The study-volume figure (71,776) is the deduplicated count of randomized controlled trials, meta-analyses and systematic reviews returned by per-ingredient PubMed queries; each ingredient page links to its exact search so the number can be verified.
 Interaction categories follow a fixed taxonomy (synergy, timing, redundant, caution).
 User figures, where shown, are aggregated and anonymised.
 This report updates as the datasets grow.
+Last updated 2026-06-12.

 suppdoc.io (2026).
 The State of Supplement Stacking. https://www.suppdoc.io/research/state-of-supplement-stacking